AlibabaCloudDocs/ecs/intl.en-US/API Reference/Regions/DescribeAvailableResource.md

 Default value: PostPaid. |
 |SpotStrategy|String|No|NoSpot|The preemption policy for the preemptible or pay-as-you-go instance.
 Valid values:

--   NoSpot: The instance is a regular pay-as-you-go instance.
+-   NoSpot: applies to regular pay-as-you-go instances.
--   SpotWithPriceLimit: The instance is created with a maximum hourly price.
+-   SpotWithPriceLimit: applies to preemptible instances that have maximum hourly prices.
--   SpotAsPriceGo: The instance is of the market price at the time of purchase.
+-   SpotAsPriceGo: applies to preemptible instances that are of the market price at the time of purchase.

 Default value: NoSpot.

-This parameter takes effect only when the InstanceChargeType parameter is set to PostPaid. |
+The SpotStrategy parameter takes effect only when the InstanceChargeType parameter is set to PostPaid. |
 |IoOptimized|String|No|optimized|Specifies whether the instance is I/O optimized.
 Valid values:

 -   none: non-I/O optimized